Marketing chatbots: The marketer that’s always on

 The chatbot on our pricing page

-Using marketing chatbots allows our team to qualify leads 24/7 and instantly move them to the next step.
+Using AI-driven marketing chatbots allows our team to qualify leads 24/7 and instantly move them to the next step with minimal manual input.
+You can also set up chatbots to talk with customers over social media apps like Facebook Messenger.
 And because our bots ask multiple qualifying questions and respond to the answers, we know what that next step is — whether it’s a piece of content or a conversation with sales.

 How to set up marketing chatbots with Intercom